Zackptg5/Audio-Modification-Library/README.md

 AudModLib is a compatibility framework that allows the seamless integration of multiple audio mods for Magisk installs.
 [More details in support thread](https://forum.xda-developers.com/apps/magisk/mod-audio-modification-library-t3745466).

 ## Change Log
+### v1.9.2 - 12.xx.2018
+* Rework usb policy patching so it's only for separate module

 ### v1.9.1 - 12.17.2018
 * Fixed old bug with upgrades